The Importance of Intercept

 SBA Board member Ken Schumacher (second from right) with his family.

-Board member John Halbreich and COO Kevin Wall present an AED to Camp Hi-Rock.
+Board member John Halbreich and COO Kevin Wall at the Camp Hi-Rock AED presentation.

 Lou Oggiani served on the Southern Berkshire Ambulance Squad board for many years.